 VCXOs are widely used in broadcast and telecommunications equipment.
-They are used to in the design of clock generators to provide timing signals which keep the operations of circuits in sync.
+They are used in the design of clock generators to provide timing signals, which keep circuit operations in sync.
 They are also often used in applications with narrow band phase-locked loops to provide frequency variation.

 The exact specifications for a VCXO will depend on the system in which it is being used, so it is important to be specific on the desired frequency range ahead of time in order for the final product to function as intended.

 Whether you’re in the market for a high-quality VCXO or any other type of crystal oscillator, Bliley does it all.
-Since 1930 our world-class engineers have led the way in oscillator design and performance, and that tradition of excellence continues to this day.
-Explore our selection and find the oscillator that is right for your application.
+Since 1930, our world-class engineers have led the way in oscillator design and performance, and that tradition of excellence continues to this day.